Police Department Staff

 Alma received her MA in Public Relations and Management from Emerson in 1995.
 She has worked for the College since 1990.

-Troy has nine years of policing experience and has served on Emerson's campus since 2001.
+Troy has nine years of prior policing experience at Harbor Point Police, Bromley Heath Housing Police and Fisher College and has served on Emerson's campus since 2001.
 He holds his associate's degree in criminal justice.

 Brian earned his associate's degree in criminal justice and spent 19 years on the police force before coming to Emerson, where he has served since 1997.